jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 **Attendance at hearings and right to make representations**

 ### 329 Persons entitled to be present at hearing
-(1) No person shall be present during the hearing of any proceedings in a Youth Court relating to a child or young person except—
+(1) No person shall be present during the hearing of any proceedings in the Youth Court relating to a child or young person except—
   (a) officers of the court:
   (b) the child or young person:
   (c) the prosecutor and any person, including any barrister or solicitor, conducting the proceedings against the child or young person: